-CAPITEC’S Brent Moore explains how a funeral insurance
+CAPITEC’S Brent Moore explains how a funeral insurance policy works:

 Insurance is a legally binding contractual mechanism that helps a person to protect themselves against financial loss.

 It is a way of managing risk to your monthly cash flow.